-Specify what extra listed items you will need to provide:
+Specify what extra listed items you will need to provide: 7

-Comment on how you will be prepared to care for multiple medical issues:
+Comment on how you will be prepared to care for multiple medical issues: Call local EMS as needed.

-If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues:
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: Yes, but it would be very rare on Seneca Lake especially on the full course.
+Our efforts, even in July, are more focused on cooler water temps of under 80.